trakken/GTM-Web-Variable-Template-Consent-Based-Variable/README.md

-# GTM Server - Tag Template - Write to Bigquery
+# GTM Web - Variable Template - Consent-Based Variable
-This tag allows you to write any data to a bigquery table
+this variable will anonymize its input if the user did not grand `analytics_storage`.
+It integrates natively with Google's Consent Mode.